wanghangpsu/MM-BD/README.md

 ```
 Which gives 10 clean models saved in ./clean0 to ./clean9 folders

-For attack models (A3-M in the paper)
+For attack models (BadNet in the paper)
 run_command:
 ```bash
 $ ./run_attack.sh